julialintern/julialintern.github.io/_posts/2018-7-17-ClimateModel2.md

 2) Determine if Y is stationary.
 If non-stationary, then apply first-differencing.
 If still non-stationary, apply 2nd differencing.

-3) Once we have our Y (forecast for Y at time t)
+3)Forecast for Y at time t.

- y_hat= constant + weighted sum of the last p values of y + weighted sum of the last q forecast errors
+4) Iterate.